 Vietnam generated the highest trade surpluses with the following countries.

-Among Vietnam’s trading partners that generate the greatest positive trade balances, Vietnamese surpluses with Hong Kong (up 59.7%), United States of America (up 34.6%) and Mexico (up 20.7%) grew at the fastest pace from 2019 to 2020.
+Among Vietnam’s trading partners that generate the greatest positive trade balances, Vietnamese surpluses with the Philippines (up 48.4%), United Arab Emirates (up 43%) and Hong Kong (up 40.8%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Vietnam’s competitive advantages with the above countries, but also represent key opportunities for Vietnam to develop country-specific strategies to optimize its overall position in international trade.